Welcome to your one-stop resource for gardening in May.

 Create bedding plant displays

-We should be past the risk of overnight frost now, so you can plant bedding plants in containers, *hanging baskets and borders this month.
+We should be past the risk of overnight frost now, so you can plant bedding plants in containers, hanging flower baskets and borders this month.
 Bedding plants are brilliant for creating a colourful display, and garden retailers will have a wide selection to choose from at this time of year.

 Jobs to help garden wildlife